DawidLokiec/web_socket_test_automation_framework/README.md

 ## Finally

 Writing and reading such tests looks pretty complicated.
 This is due to the fact that Java is not a concurrent and distributed language by nature and that this framework does not use a DDD.
 This is only a MVP for the coding challenge.
-The final product should be - as mentioned above - be implemented in a language such as Erlang or Elixier and offer DDD, implement the Fluent Design Pattern and more.
-Because I had a lot of fun doing this challenge, I will create in my free time an open source professional framework for testing web socket API using an Erlang virtual machine.
+The final product should be - as mentioned above - be implemented in a language such as Erlang or Elixir and offer DDD, implement the Fluent Design Pattern and more.
+Because I had a lot of fun doing this challenge, I will create in my free time an professional open source framework for testing web socket API using an Erlang virtual machine based programming language.

 [Me at LinkedIn](https://www.linkedin.com/in/dawid-ł-8115141a2/)